Achievable logoAchievable logo

 Average velocity and acceleration

-A common AP exam task is to find average velocity over a time interval when you’re given a position function (or a table of position values).
-Average velocity is the change in position divided by the change in time - this is the slope (average rate of change) of the position function over the interval.
+A common AP exam task is to find average velocity over a time interval given a position function.
+Average velocity is the change in position divided by the change in time, or the slope (average rate of change) of the position function over the interval.

 Similarly, average acceleration is the change in velocity divided by the change in time.